"My Mom always told me to take my cap off."Meathead

 What's the best steak on a steer?
 Most knowledgeable beef eaters say "the ribeye" (shown below as a whole roast).
+I know one better.

-But there is one cut that only a few butchers, chefs, and epicures know about, and chances are they will proclaim it to be the absolute best, better than the ribeye.
+There is one cut that only a few butchers, chefs, and epicures know about, and chances are they will proclaim it to be the absolute best, better than the ribeye.
 Chances are you've never heard of this cut because it is not usually available as a separate cut, and technically, it is part of the ribeye.

 Ribeye steaks come from the "rib primal" sometimes also called, incorrectly, the prime rib.
 The rib primal is a big slab of meat from along the steer's back, running along either side of the spine and on top of the back ribs.
 Often the ribs are attached, in which case it is called a bone-in rib roast.
 If you slice up a big rib roast, you get ribeye steaks.
 Click here for more about beef rib roasts.